cange/jquery-pyte/readme.md

           Abstract.js

 ####Run the application in the HTML document####
-To register an application class with your layout only include this single statement:
+To register an application class with your layout only include this single statement.

     <script type="text/javascript">
         new Application("my.app.Abstract");